 Yes, although there are differences depending on whether you are paying land tax or vacant residential land tax:

 - Vacant residential land tax – you must set up your payment schedule by the deadline listed on your assessment notice.
 If you don’t, you cannot pay via AutoPay Instalments and must pay in full by the due date.

-- Land tax – you should set up your instalment schedule by the deadline listed on your assessment notice.
-However, if you miss this deadline, you have up to 17 weeks to set it up.
+- Land tax – you should set up your payment schedule by the deadline listed on your assessment notice.
+If you miss this deadline, you have up to 17 weeks to set it up.
 However, the longer you wait, the less time you will have to make payments.
 For example, AutoPay Instalments allows land tax payments to be spread over 38 weeks but if you don’t set up a schedule until the 10th week after your assessment issue date, you only have 28 weeks over which you can spread payments.

 AutoPay Instalments automatically schedules the first payment to occur the day after you activate your payment schedule.